aesteve/nubes/docs/PARAMETERS.md

 In this case you should implement `io.vertx.mvc.injectors.typed.ParamInjector`.

-To help you understand, let's have a look at a very simple existing example : the `VertxInjector` (that the framework uses).
+To help you understand, let's have a look at a very simple existing example : the `VertxInjector` (that the framework itself registers).

 ```java
 public class VertxParamInjector implements ParamInjector<Vertx> {